If you’re in the market for an affordable house to own, you might be debating whether it’s cheaper to build your own home or buy an existing home.

 Pros of Building a House:

-• Healthier & more sustainable home: A new build will come with better energy efficiency, meaning lower energy costs and a more sustainable home.
+- Healthier & more sustainable home: A new build will be more energy efficient, meaning lower energy costs and a more sustainable home.
 There is also the benefit of not needing to worry about things like lead paint or possible asbestos in your home.

 Cons of Building a House:

-• Hidden costs & delays: Most construction projects require us to expect the unexpected, and building a house is no different.
-Delays and cost overruns are par for the course, and in today’s climate with supply chain issues and increased construction costs, the final cost of your new construction home can quickly soar.
+- Hidden costs & delays: Most construction projects require us to expect the unexpected, and building a house is no different.
+Delays and unexpected costs are par for the course, and in today’s climate with supply chain issues and increased construction costs, the final cost of your new construction home can quickly soar.

 Bottom Line